From the Tinder Swindler to Theranos' Elizabeth Holmes to Anna Delvey; Amanda Cassidy wonders why we are so invested in scammer narratives.

-As The Dropout drops on Hulu, staring the amazing Amanda Siegfried (somebody give her a BAFTA) is it the relatability of such cons that has us binging all night?
+Is it the relatability of such cons that has us binging all night?
 Or the disgust it happened at all?

 True-con TV is a new beast, using new source material – news coverage, podcasts, commentary, press clippings.
 There’s pleasure in taking a peep into the glamorous lifestyles where lies are pedalled, wool is firmly pulled down over naive eyes and money is exchanged in frighteningly large amounts.

-We are reeled in by the struggle to square bad behavior with the better person Silicon Valley thought they were dealing with.
+In Holmes’ case, we are reeled in by the struggle to square bad behavior with the better person Silicon Valley thought they were dealing with.

-But the true horror story was how far Holmes was prepared to go to keep up the appearance of success.
+But the true horror story was how far she was prepared to go to keep up the appearance of success.
 This show is a fascinating insight into the human portrait of fear of failure, it’s an exposure of the culture that created a myth, it’s the courage needed sometimes to stand up and point out that the emperor isn’t wearing any clothes.

 Whispers* But really, how could they not have known?